MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

   The All Company group is different than other Yammer groups in that all users in the network are treated as members of the group without them needing to actually be a member of the group.
 Once All Company is connected, it is possible to add members to the group from AAD.
 However, we do not recommend that users be added as members because it won't change the behavior of the group within Yammer for those users.

 - *Can I delete All Company once it is connected?*
   We don't recommend that you delete All Company, as it is an important way for your users to communicate broadly across your organization.
-Once All Company is Office 365-connected, it is possible to delete the Microsoft 365 Group from the Microsoft 365 admin center or the Azure Active Directory admin center.
+Once All Company is Microsoft 365-connected, it is possible to delete the Microsoft 365 Group from the Microsoft 365 admin center or the Azure Active Directory admin center.
 If that is done, Yammer will honor the deletion and not show All Company in your network.

 - *Can I make All Company private once it is connected?*
   A private All Company is an unsupported state in Yammer.
 In addition, we don't recommend that you make All Company private, as it is an important way for your users to communicate broadly across your organization.
-Once All Company is Office 365-connected, it is possible to make it private from the Microsoft 365 admin center or the Azure Active Directory admin center.
+Once All Company is Microsoft 365-connected, it is possible to make it private from the Microsoft 365 admin center or the Azure Active Directory admin center.
 If that is done, Yammer will not show All Company in your network to anyone regardless of group membership.

 ### Why aren't external groups supported in Native Mode?